KarBoy2314PL/hypixel-skyblock-gui/README.md

 1. Minecraft: Java Edition (version 1.8.9)
 2. OptiFine for Minecraft 1.8.9 (I tested with HD U L5)
-3. Modified other resource packs without their own custom GUIs
+3. Other resource packs without their own custom GUIs (you'll need to modify them)

 # Installation
 A step by step series of instructions that tell you how to get this resource pack working